 Stray cats (cats who are lost or that were abandoned) are unfortunately quite common in most places.
-Cat protection groups find homes for over 140,000 stray cats…and those are only the ones that are reported!
+Cat protection groups find homes for thousands of stray cats each year.
+And those are only the ones that are reported!
 There are many more stray cats that remain on the streets.

 Some strays may simply be lost domesticated cats, but cats who have been without human contact for some time are usually lean and may have rough fur coats or a generally unhealthy appearance.

 It’s important to remember that even though a cat may have the appearance of a stray, a cat with a collar or identification tags is someone’s pet.
 Even if a cat does not have a collar on, it may be microchipped.
 Therefore, it’s important that you determine whether or not a cat that shows up on your stoop isn’t actually someone’s missing fur baby.

 After all, our favorite felines are natural roamers when left to their own devices.
 It’s not unlike an indoor/outdoor pet cat to occasionally wander a little too far from home.